22/01/2018Multimedia & Elearning

 You have probably heard by now that corporate MOOC’s (Massive Open Online Courses) and webinars can help you overcome many challenges in your business: you can present findings, launch products, demonstrate new tools, update stakeholders, fundraise and report results, announce organisational news, and train employees.

-Explore the latest trends in corporate e-learning for 2017, and find out how it can benefit your company.
+Explore the latest trends in corporate e-learning, and find out how it can benefit your company.
 For all this, and more, e-learning gives your company the technology and solutions to reach people in different locations and time zones…but why stop there?
 It can also help you cross linguistic barriers.

 Multilingual communication is engagement